ranju0303/session6-addyj/README.md

 This hand is just five random cards.
 Ties are broken in pretty much the same way as with flushes and straights.
 Example: 9h 6c 5s 3d 2d

-**Disclaimer:** Have followed the normal poker rules.
-As we are comparing same count of cards, we can follow them , provided removing the hand possibilities which doesn't exists for hands with cards count less than5.
+**Logic Used:** Have followed the normal poker rules.
+As we are comparing same count of cards, we can follow them , provided removing the hand possibilities which doesn't exists for hands with cards count less than 5.

-Also have NOT IMPLEMENTED the tie break logic.
+- 3 card : ['royal_flush', 'straight_flush', 'flush', 'straight', 'three_of_a_kind', 'one_pair', 'high_card']
+- 4 card : ['royal_flush', 'straight_flush', 'four_of_a_kind', 'flush', 'straight', 'three_of_a_kind', 'two_pair', 'one_pair', 'high_card']
+- 5 card : ['royal_flush', 'straight_flush', 'four_of_a_kind', 'full_house', 'flush', 'straight', 'three_of_a_kind', 'two_pair', 'one_pair', 'high_card']

+The tie break logic is based on the higher card when the rank are same, if that are also equal rest of the cards are compared and which ever player has higher cards win.

 #### Function Description